Upcoming Events

 Community | Partnerships | Collaborations | Funders

-Est., 2003 Renee Chavez | La Fortuna born in San Rafael, New Mexico, is a Miami-based artist whose practice incorporates interdisciplinary uses of dance, music, water, video, art, installation, and mixed media: simplistic multi-sensory storytelling, her artistry gestures toward personal and natural encounters.
-Renee ensures cultural tradition by connecting ritual and ancient memory and participating in cross-disciplinary collaborations and improvisational practices to develop site-specific works.
-Renee has emerged as a folk artist from original traditional matriarchal leadership and ceremonial lifestyle.
+Established in 2003, Renee Chavez—founder of La Fortuna and originally from San Rafael, New Mexico—is a Miami-based artist whose work embraces an interdisciplinary blend of dance, music, water, video, art, installation, and mixed media.
+Her approach is rooted in simplistic, multi-sensory storytelling that evokes both personal and natural experiences.
+Renee is committed to preserving cultural traditions by weaving together ritual and ancient memory, and by engaging in cross-disciplinary collaborations and improvisational processes to create site-specific works.
+Emerging as a folk artist shaped by a lineage of traditional matriarchal leadership and ceremonial living, Renee continues to honor her heritage through her creative practice.

 CONTACT US